EU-EDPS/website-evidence-collector/FAQ.md

 - The directory `browser-profile` contains the browser profile used during evidence collection.

   Note that for every use of the website evidence collector, a fresh profile is generated.

+#### Do you offer guidelines on how to interpret the collected evidence?

+The website evidence collector helps you to collect evidence for your own legal assessment.
+The categories of collected data were initially chosen to serve the assessment carried out by the EDPS and evolve based on feedback and contributions.
+The retrieved data is quickly introduced in this FAQ.

+The tool is written to serve in various legal contexts and avoids suggestions towards a legal assessment.
+Though, some data protection authorities provide specific guidelines on how to apply data protection rules to websites in their jurisdiction.